awkward-py/C-documentation/README.md

 - Books: "The C Programming Language" by Brian Kernighan and Dennis Ritchie.
 - Online resources: Websites like GeeksforGeeks and tutorials on platforms like Codecademy.

-*Note: This documentation provides a brief overview of each topic.
+*Note: This documentation provides a basic overview of each topic.
 For a more in-depth understanding, refer to dedicated learning resources and practice coding regularly.*

 *Written with : Yash Joshi, Pankaj Rawat*